JennyYu2/jennyyu2.github.io/README.md

 # Hi, I’m Jenny!
-Welcome to my portfolio!
+Welcome to my portfolio — a collection of projects that showcase my skills and interests.
-I’m a passionate developer with a focus on web development and building responsive, interactive websites.
-Skilled in **JavaScript, Node.js, Python, Java, C, SQL, HTML, and CSS.**
+I’m a passionate developer focused on **web development** and building **responsive, interactive websites**, skilled in **JavaScript, Node.js, Python, Java, C, SQL, HTML, and CSS**.

 ---